pcastellanoescuder/POMAcounts/mds/conduct.md

 address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

-## Enforcement
+<h2 style="color:black">Enforcement</h2>

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at `polcaes@gmail.com`.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

-## Enforcement Guidelines
+<h2 style="color:black">Enforcement Guidelines</h2>

 Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct: